-- General information regarding the Edinburgh Urban Area agglomeration zone - Details of the NO2 exceedance situation within the Edinburgh Urban Area agglomeration zone - Details of local air quality measures that have been implemented, will be implemented or are being considered for implementation in this agglomeration zone.
+- General information regarding the Edinburgh Urban Area agglomeration zone - Details of NO2 exceedance situation within the Edinburgh Urban Area agglomeration zone - Details of local air quality measures that have been implemented, will be implemented or are being considered for implementation in this agglomeration zone

-This air quality plan for the Edinburgh Urban Area agglomeration zone should be read in conjunction with the separate UK overview document.
-The UK overview document sets out, amongst other things, the authorities responsible for delivering air quality improvements and the national measures that are applied in some or all UK zones.
-The measures presented in this plan and the accompanying UK overview document show how the UK will ensure that compliance with the NO_2 limit values is achieved in the shortest possible time.
+This air quality plan for the Edinburgh Urban Area agglomeration zone should be read in conjunction with the separate UK Air Quality Plan for tackling roadside nitrogen dioxide concentrations (hereafter referred to as the overview document) which sets out, amongst other things, the authorities responsible for delivering air quality improvements and the list of UK and national measures that are applied in some or all UK zones, and 'Cleaner Air for Scotland - The Road to a Healthier Future'.1 Cleaner Air for Scotland sets out in detail how Scotland intends to deliver further improvements to air quality over the coming years, including full compliance with Directive requirements in Scotland.
+The measures presented in this zone plan, Cleaner Air for Scotland, and the accompanying UK overview document show how the UK will ensure that compliance with the NO2 limit values is achieved in the shortest possible time.